 Q. How does the beekeeper get the honey from the bees?

 A. Ah, yes, the honey.
 Essentially, the beekeeper restricts certain activities of the bees to certain portions of the hive.
 Specifically, the beekeeper uses a special wire or plastic grid (called a queen excluder) that allows only the smaller-sized worker bees, but not the queen, to pass through the grid into the boxes placed above grid (called supers).
 By doing this, the beekeeper restricts the queen and rearing of new bees to the lower boxes of the hive and forces the worker bees to store surplus honey in the supers that are placed above the queen excluder.
 When it is time to harvest surplus honey, the beekeeping will use one of a number of methods available to cause the bees to exit the supers and go down into the lower boxes of the hive.
 The beekeeper can then simply lift the super(s) of honey off the hive and bring it to the location where the honey will be extracted.
 The beekeeper then scratches or slices off the wax cappings from the cells, exposing the honey.
-The honey is then whipped out from the cells by centrifugal force created by use of an electric or hand-crank machine (called an extractor) which looks much like an old-fashioned, upright spin dryer.
+The honey is then whipped out from the cells by centrifugal force created by use of an electric or hand-crank machine, called an extractor (click here for a video on how to use one), which looks much like an old-fashioned, upright spin dryer.

 Q. Do the bees miss the honey that is taken by the beekeeper?